javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 </script>
 ```

-There may be multiple elements with the same name, that's often the case with radio buttons.
+There may be multiple elements with the same name.
+This is often the case for radio buttons or checkboxes.

-In that case `form.elements[name]` is a collection, for instance:
+In these cases, `form.elements[name]` is a _collection_.
+For instance:

 ```html run height=40
 <form>